sharpartzgh/devFinder-App/README.md

 ## Installation

-To install and run devFinder locally, you need to have Node.js and npm installed on your machine.
+To install and run devFinder-App locally, you need to have Node.js and npm installed on your machine.
 Then follow these steps:

-- Clone the repository: `git clone https://github.com/your-username/todovite.git`
+- Clone the repository: `git clone https://github.com/your-username/devFinder-App.git`
-- Navigate to the project folder: `cd devFinder`
+- Navigate to the project folder: `cd devFinder-App`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`
 - Open your browser and go to `http://localhost:3000`